A. Your Rights Under Utah Law

 I. How to Access Your Personal Data

 You have the right to access any of your personal data we process.
-You may request this information in three ways:
+You may request this information in two ways:

-- Call us toll-free at 866.423.1818 and speak with a customer service representative who will assist you with your request.
+- Call us toll-free at 866.423.1818 and speak with our Consumer Privacy Coordinator who will assist you with your request.

 We will acknowledge receipt of your access request within ten (10) days of submission.
 Your information request will be processed as soon as possible, but we may take up to forty-five (45) days to respond as to the outcome of your request.